2019 Chicago Marathon Race Review

 Come mile 8, I tried again to eat some LaraBar but with the same result.
 It was still early enough that I could hopefully modify my strategy without too much hard.
 I tossed the remainder of the bar and decided to do a quick gulp of Gatorade at each stop instead of only taking a half-cup of water with each piece of bar.

 Mile 11 had a quick pause to kiss my wife, then onward to the halfway point.
-At 01:31:20 for the first 13.1 miles, that beat my best Half Marathon time.
+At 01:31:20 for the first 13.1 miles, that beat my best Half Marathon time (and was my second-fastest first-half of a marathon).
 It felt great to hit that milestone, but I could also tell that I was struggling.
 With the swirling wind, time lost to the pit stop, changes in my nutrition plan, and a general sense of dread at doing this for another hour-and-a-half, I almost gave myself a walking break right there.
-This was the first time I’ve hit this point at a Chicago Marathon this early.
+This was the earliest in a Chicago Marathon I had my mental "maybe I can't do this" - it happens every race at some point, but not this early.

 I reminded myself of my first goal - get to 18 miles at BQ pace.
 That meant I just had to keep it up for 5 more miles; just 35 more minutes.
 Then it was just 28 more minutes, then just 21 more minutes, then just 14 more minutes - ok, I can do this for two more miles.
 The Halstead overpass between mile 17 and 18 is always a struggle.
 It's a big hill (by Chicago standards) that is very exposed to wind and car noise, and previously has been the first point where I usually start regretting my life decisions.
 This year was no different.
 But I had to run to 18 - just 3 more minutes.